 Brompton pool bike scheme

 A limited number of foldable Brompton bikes are available for students and staff to loan for a period of 12 weeks for free.
 Contact us if you are interested in borrowing a bike to see if it suits your commute.
 Due to the current situation the scheme is on hold, but we can still add you to the waiting list.

 You can also hire a Brompton bike from as little as £3.50 a day from one of the Brompton Docks around Birmingham City Centre.

-Get on your bike: The University offers a salary sacrifice scheme to enable staff to obtain bicycles and related equipment, saving money on tax and National Insurance payments – find out more.
+University Cycle Scheme: The University offers a salary sacrifice scheme to enable staff to obtain bicycles and related equipment, saving money on tax and National Insurance payments – find out more.